 Previous research has led severely paralyzed individuals to speak via brain signals or text their thoughts through a brain-computer interface (BCI).
 However, according to Dr. Jonas Zimmerman, a senior neuroscientist at the Wyss Center in Geneva, Switzerland, and one of the co-authors of this most recent study, to their knowledge, theirs “is the first study to achieve communication by someone who has no remaining voluntary movement and hence for home the BCI is now the sole means of communication.”

-As reported by The Guardian, the 36-year-old patient received two square 3.2 mm microelectrode arrays into the part of his brain involved in planning and controlling voluntary movements.
+As reported by The Guardian, the 36-year-old patient received two square 3.2 mm microelectrode arrays in the part of his brain involved in planning and controlling voluntary movements.
 The man still had some control of his eye movements, so was able to consent to the procedure, but his condition worsened to being completely locked down in late 2018.

 The researchers helped the man learn how to generate brain activity that could alter the frequency of a sound wave through a computer program.
 The man was then able to apply this strategy to control a spelling program that allowed him to select letters one at a time to form words and phrases.
 Though the process is slow (an average rate of about one character per minute), Dr. Chaundhary points out “if you have a choice of no communication, and a communication of one character per minute, the choice is very obvious.”